altocodenl/cell/vibey.md

 Goal: be able to build vibey with vibey itself.

 Hi!
 I'm building vibey.
-See please vibey.md, then vibey-server.js and vibey-client.js, then vibey-test.js.
+See please vibey.md, then vibey-server.js and vibey-client.js, then docs/hitit.md (backend tests) and docs/gotoB.md (frontend framework).

-Please read the stack of libraries I use at `arch/gotoB.min.js` (it's not minified).
-That'll give you a style too.

 The flows to implement: